 Read ALL the information on the ACEM website (Fellowship Exam Resources page) relating to the OSCE.
-Ensure you are familiar with all college requirements and processes, the ACEM Curriculum Framework and especially the OSCE Domain Criteria.
-Watch all the example OSCE videos, and read the examiner marking sheets and the released past OSCE stations.
+Ensure you are familiar with the exam process, the ACEM Curriculum Framework and, especially, the OSCE Domain Criteria.
+Watch the example OSCE videos, and read the examiner marking sheets and the released past OSCE stations.
 The College releases all materials from two OSCE stations every year.
 The published OSCE Reports from past examinations contain valuable information about the types and format of stations that typically make up an OSCE.
-These reports also provide examples from examiners of how high performing candidates responded to particular stations and the errors that were made by candidates who did not perform as well in certain stations.
-Understanding the OSCE process and how they are marked will make a big difference to how you prepare and your performance.
+These are essential reading.
+They include examples from examiners of how high performing candidates responded to particular stations and the errors that were made by candidates who did not perform as well in certain stations.
+Understanding the OSCE process and how they are marked will make a big difference to how you prepare as well as your performance.

 Join a study group.
-This is ESSENTIAL.
+In my opinion, this is ESSENTIAL.
 Forming a study group of 2-4 people and regularly getting together to practise and critique each other will make a big difference to your preparation.
-You will cover lots of OSCEs in this way and learn a lot from each other.
 Unlike the written exam, you must now become proficient at verbally displaying your knowledge and this is difficult to practise on your own.

 Be familiar with the OSCE examination format.
 You should be well versed in the essential components of the OSCE format including what is required during reading time and within the OSCE stations.
 Consider the role of the examiners, the interactions you will have with others participating in the OSCE, the time limitations and the various types of OSCE station.
 The ACEM document “About the Fellowship Clinical Examination” on the Fellowship Examination Resources page is essential reading.